 CRCAH is a cross-university centre situated at the SMB Campus on Lydiard Street South in the historic precinct of Ballarat.
-CRCAH researchers are also based at Federation University Australia's Gippsland Campus.
-Current research trajectories include Historic Urban Landscapes (HUL) and sustainable regional development, the centenary of the Great War, goldfields Indigenous studies and the mining history of central Victoria.
+CRCAH researchers are also based at Federation University Australia's Gippsland and Mt Helen Campuses.
+Current research trajectories include Historic Urban Landscapes (HUL) and sustainable regional development, the centenary of the Great War, goldfields history, Indigenous studies and the mining history of central Victoria.

-CRCAH's aim is to further develop Federation University Australia's acknowledged research areas of interest and strength around Australian history.
+CRCAH's aim is to develop further Federation University Australia's acknowledged research areas of interest and strength around Australian history.
 Our research remit is to engage locally, regionally, nationally and internationally.
-In 2016 we will host the Australian Historical Association (AHA) annual conference.
+In 2016 we hosted the Australian Historical Association (AHA) annual conference.

-- To promote Australian history and allied research areas.
+- Promote Australian history and allied research areas.

-- To generate sustained high quality research publications in key research areas in national and international scholarly forums.
+- Generate sustained high quality research publications in key research areas in national and international scholarly forums.

-- To engage with key regional and national conversations about Australian history.
+- Engage with key regional and national conversations about Australian history.

-- Publically engaged research centre that connects with regional Victoria.
+- Produce publically engaged research and related activities that connect with regional Victoria.

 - Develop and enhance partnerships with private and public sector organisations many of whom are stakeholder organisations to achieve agreed outcomes.

-- To enter into collaborative research with other tertiary institutions with allied research strengths.
+- Enter into collaborative research with other tertiary institutions with allied research strengths.

 Professor Keir Reeves